redshiftzero/securedrop-debian-packaging/README.md

 4. Make any changes as necessary and create a PR with the modifications from steps 1-4
 5. Push the release tag for use in building

-This means that the `requirements.txt` files will be updated by release managers, not developers.
-Developers should update `Pipfile.lock`.
+This means that the `build-requirements.txt` files will be updated by release managers, not developers.
+Developers should update `requirements.in` and `dev-requirements.in`.

 ## Build a package